Nachcoll/partybeat/README.md

 BUGS:

 future features?:
 - Host should have more functionalities for their room.
-Change the name? able to add same song multiple times?

-scaling:
-- Technically, if we want to scale this, our backend array of users should be a hashtable.
+-cookies
+-logout
+-deploy
+-css movil